andrewwestenskow/morning-reviews/week1/html-css-1.md

    - HTML attributes allow you to add more information to an element.
 Examples include class, href, src, alt, style, id, etc.

-8. Discuss Parent, Sibings and Children element relationships
+8. Discuss Parent, Siblings and Children element relationships
    - Elements can be parent elements (contain other elements inside of it), sibling elements (next to other elements), and children elements (contained within other elements) all at the same time

 ## CSS Review